rklak/ansible/README.md

+# Ansible playbook

-# ansible setup for local machine
+All things to setup a new machine for local development